mozilla-iam/auth0-custom-lock/README.md

 development or production directly, simply run `NODE_ENV=development npm run build` or `NODE_ENV=production npm run build`.

-To build for development or production, simply tag the repo with `development` or `production` tags, and GitHub should build and deploy.
+To build for development or production, simply tag the repo with `_version_-pre` or `_version_-prod` tags, and GitHub should build and deploy.
 You can also build directly with `NODE_ENV=development npm run build` or `NODE_ENV=production npm run build`, although this should generally not be necessary.

 ### Deploying code automatically

-Both development and production code is deployed automatically via GitHub actions.
-Simply tag the `master` branch with either a development-_version_ or production-_version_ tag.
+The long-term plan is to have both development and production code deployed automatically via GitHub actions.
+The process for that will be to tag the `master` branch with either a _version_-pre or _version_-prod tag.
+However, this currently only works for development.
+Until GitHub Actions have completed evaluation, deployments to production must be done manually via the process below.

 ### Deploying code manually ###